-I am sure there is a story in there some where.
 Might and Magic 3 to 6 all had stories in them.
-I am just not sure where the story is in Book One.
-I have completed numerous quests, seen several cryptic messages around, but I still have not got a clue what the game is about.
+After completing Book One, I still have no idea what the story is!
+I have seen all the cryptic messages and travelled to all the places, but I still have not got a clue what the game is about.
 I only keep playing because I like slaying monsters, levelling up and exploring.

 Just like Ultima IV the sounds are all PC speaker beeps.
 The music is limited which gives some queues, but do not play too much to get annoying.

 The game is turn-based and the movement is grid based.

 There is no auto-mapping or gems to be peered to see a map of your surroundings.
 The manual even has tips on drawing your own maps.
 If you like this kind of thing then jolly good.
 For me, I have drawn enough maps with the Bard’s Tale series to give this a pass.
 I now use this nifty tool called Where Are We?.
 Apart from auto-mapping there are many options that allow you to “cheat” as little or as much as you want.

 If you decide to create your own characters, be prepared to spend the time to roll good attribute values.
 This is rewarding if you are into these kind of things.

 I tried out the ready-made characters, but settled on playing good and proper using my own created characters.
 I completed the game using my created characters.

 I have completed The Bard’s Tale (1985) and The Bard’s Tale II: The Destiny Knight although I cannot remember much about them.

 I really liked Ultima IV: Quest of the Avatar.